Saraghanadian/NetworkSNA/README.md

 ## Installation

-You can install SNetworkSNA from github with:
+You can install NetworkSNA from github with:

 ``` r
 install.packages("NetworkSNA")